29-Aug-2020 12:06 AM

 What is the one thing that thrived tremendously during this pandemic?
-In all probability, the answer is - Ransomware.
-Let’s look at some numbers: Ransomware attacks witnessed a 150 percent surge in the month of March, most of which used Covid-19 as a bait.
+In all probability, the answer is –ransomware.
+Let us look at some numbers: Ransomware attacks witnessed a 150 percent surge in the month of March, most of which used Covid-19 as a bait.

 Across the globe, healthcare organizations and critical infrastructure organizations have become soft targets for ransomware attackers during Covid-19 crisis.
+And the need for robust data protection solutions have been on the rise.
 There were reports of ransomware apps disguised as official Covid-19 tracing tools targeting android users.
 More recently, we also read about the Dharma ransomware-as-service attacks targeting SMBs by exploiting vulnerabilities in Remote Desktop Protocol.

 Once it hits, as we all know, ransomware encrypts an organization’s data and makes it inaccessible.
 Many victims choose to pay up to restore the access especially during a crisis - because that seems like the easy way out.

 Unfortunately, even the strongest prevention mechanisms against ransomware eventually fail as attack methods evolve.
-The reality is, organizations need to prepare for the worst, and they need to do that with lesser budgets and resources.
+The reality is, organizations need to prepare for the worst and invest in the right data protections solutions with lesser budgets and resources in hand.

 While prevention mechanisms are critical to fight against ransomware, organizations are increasingly focusing on putting an attack-proof recovery strategy in place.
-And this strategy, interestingly, is centered around storage, rather than any security tool!
+And this data protection strategy, interestingly, is centred around storage, rather than any security tool!

 Why this is relevant for the partner community

-The global pandemic has compelled organizations to drastically reduce IT budgets.
+The global pandemic has compelled organizations to drastically reduce IT budgets and data protection solutions budget.
 At the same time, IT leaders must continue to address the growing mandates from the business.
 They need to also manage the data growth, new risks and the overall data protection lifecycle more effectively than before.